BizTalk Custom Pipelines Components – Best Practices – Defining Design-Time Properties: Description and DisplayName

 The differences in the result when we add the component to the pipeline are:

-• We can define better the display name of the property, with spaces and special chars
+• We can better define the display name of the property, with spaces and special characters.

 Pipeline Component Properties